 SNAP/EBT & Double Up Bucks Matching

-*You must use your EBT/SNAP debit card at these businesses; they do not accept tokens and do not participate in Double Up Bucks Matching.
+*You must use your EBT/SNAP debit card at these businesses; they do not accept the tokens used for Farmers Market vendors.

 Many Farmers Market vendors participate in the EBT/SNAP program.
 Farmers Market vendors are located under the three sheds in the center of City Market.
 They are required to post a sign in their booth so you can easily spot them.
 Farmers Market vendors can only accept TOKENS for EBT/SNAP purchases; they cannot accept EBT/SNAP debit cards.

 Visit the SNAP booth in the 5th Street Lobby (see hours below) during the Farmers Market to use your EBT/SNAP debit card to get your desired amount of $1 SNAP tokens to shop participating Farmers Market vendors.

 You can extend your EBT/SNAP benefits with Double Up Food Bucks tokens that provide a SNAP benefit match while funds are available.
 You can match up to $15 of your EBT/SNAP benefits per day; it’s a dollar for dollar match in Double Up Bucks tokens that may only be spent on fresh fruits and veggies which can translate to $15 extra dollars to spend on Farmers Market produce per day.

 EBT/SNAP cannot be used to purchase the following:

 –Beer, wine, liquor, cigarettes or tobacco

 –Non-food items, such as: soaps, paper products, household supplies

 –Food intended to be consumed in the store and “carry-out” orders